microsoft/moaw/workshops/serverless-overview/workshop.md

 The naming convention for Logic Apps is: `logic-<environment>-<region>-<application-name>-<owner>-<instance>`

-Once the Logic App resource is created, create a workflow selecting a blank `template`.
-Below is the `definition template` to save locally in a json file named `my-blank-template.json` if you decide to create the logic app with the Az command line.
+Once the Logic App resource is created, create a blank `template` workflow.

+Below is the `definition template` to save locally in a JSON file named `my-blank-template.json` if you decide to create the logic app via the Az CLI.

 ```json
 {